-Attention-deficit/hyperactivity disorder (ADHD) is one of the most common childhood disorders and one that can continue into adulthood.
-For decades, pediatric ADHD has been treated primarily with psychostimulants, and numerous convenient, once-daily, long-acting psychostimulants in a variety of distinct formulations are now available in the United States.
-However, the FDA classifies psychostimulants as controlled substances because of the potential for abuse.
-Although nonstimulant therapies have become key therapeutic alternatives, a lingering perception of their less-robust efficacy versus that of psychostimulants has enabled psychostimulants to maintain a strong presence in the treatment algorithm for pediatric ADHD.
+Attention-deficit-hyperactivity disorder (ADHD) is one of the most common childhood disorders that can continue into adulthood.
+For decades, childhood ADHD has been treated primarily with CNS stimulants.
+In the United States, although numerous convenient, once-daily, long-acting CNS stimulants in various distinct formulations are available, they are classified as controlled substances, and abuse liability with these agents is a concern.
+As a result, nonstimulant therapies (e.g., atomoxetine, guanfacine ER) have become key therapeutic alternatives, though a lingering perception of less robust efficacy versus CNS stimulants had led to the continued strong presence of CNS stimulants in the treatment algorithm for childhood ADHD.

 Markets covered: United States

 Key drugs: Atomoxetine (Strattera, generics), Adzenys XR–ODT, Daytrana, Evekeo, guanfacine ER (Intuniv, generics), Jornay PM, methylphenidate CR (Concerta, generics), methylphenidate SR/ER (Ritalin LA, generics), mixed amphetamine salts (Adderall XR, generics), Mydayis, Quillichew ER, Vyvanse, Vyvanse Chewable, etc.

 The accompanying interactive dashboard provides novel delivery of data with interactive visuals, easier navigation, expanded analyses, and quarterly data refreshes.